Do you know why a 1-year study in Ireland for Indian students is sought after heavily these days?

 Ireland’s technological ambience is nothing to be scoffed at.

-Ireland houses more than 1000 multinational companies; the main reason being Ireland‘s liberal FDI policies and ease of doing business.
+Ireland houses more than 1000 multinational companies, mainly because of Ireland‘s liberal FDI policies and ease of doing business.
 This opens doors for talent across the world.

-Down the road, this ups their chances at securing full-time employment.
+Down the road, this ups their chances of securing full-time employment.

-Consumed of excitement while applying for a Masters, one would leave caution to the wind and fail to read about the destination’s attitude towards foreign students.
-And while Ireland’s windy climate is often chided for being unfriendly the locals are super sweet.
-Indian students in Ireland feel very safe and peaceful and their study period is a heavenly experience.
+Consumed by excitement while applying for a Masters, one would leave caution to the wind and fail to read about the destination’s attitude towards international students.
+And while Ireland’s windy climate is often chided for being unfriendly, the locals are super sweet.
+Indian students in Ireland feel very safe and peaceful, and their study period is a heavenly experience.

 Still, undecided to study in Ireland as an Indian student?
 Contact us so that we can help you connect with alumni.

-Ireland is not just well known for its education but also reasons like these as well.
+Ireland is not just well known for its education but also for reasons like these as well.